-It surprised me to discover The Midi-Pyrénées is the largest region in mainland France and is larger than the Netherlands.
-The Aveyron tucked away in the South-West of the Massif Central is the area which I visited.
-Extensively wooded, the deep valleys providing lines of communication between the many towns and villages.
+It surprised me to discover the Midi-Pyrénées is the largest region in mainland France and is larger than the Netherlands.
+I visited the Aveyron, tucked away in the South-West of the Massif Central.
+It is extensively wooded, the deep valleys providing lines of communication between the many towns and villages.

-The majority of my trip involved a variety of outdoor pursuits which was great fun but meant there was not always time available to properly explore this fascinating destination.
-This is a region rich in history, much of it dating back to the ‘One hundred years war’ between England and France and also the religious wars involving the Protestant uprisings against the Catholic king.
+Most of my trip involved a variety of outdoor pursuits which was great fun but meant there was not always time available to properly explore this fascinating destination.
+This is a region rich in history, much of it dating back to the ‘One hundred years war’ between England and France and the religious wars involving the Protestant uprisings against the Catholic king.

 It became necessary to make the most of every free moment that was available to enable me to fully appreciate the visit and manage a few alternative adventures.

 A major town in the Tarn-et-Garonne filled with quiet, narrow and winding streets and pretty, medieval buildings.
 Nestled by the river Aveyron in the shadow of the cliffs of the Roc d’Anglars, with a multitude of small intimate restaurants and pleasant Chambres d’Hôtes.

 The Maison des Consuls is probably the finest of these, housing the Musée du Vieux St-Antonin and can date its origins back to 1120.
 The museum is worth a visit as it displays several interesting exhibits of the history of the town.

 I did manage a guided tour around the town with a group of teenage American girls.
 This was of great interest allowing me to visit a few places that would otherwise have been not have been found.
 Many of the houses have ‘corbels'; sculpted artefacts often depicting animals, removed from the walls and abbeys of the old town and fixed to these homes.